Ground tissue: Sclereids

 Sclereids are the reduced form of sclerenchyma cells with highly thickened, lignified walls.

 They are small bundles of sclerenchyma tissue in plants that form durable layers, such as the cores of apples and the gritty texture of pears (Pyrus communis).
 Sclereids are variable in shape.
 The cells can be isodiametric, prosenchymatic, forked or elaborately branched.
 They can be grouped into bundles, can form complete tubes located at the periphery or can occur as single cells or small groups of cells within parenchyma tissues.
 But compared with most fibres, sclereids are relatively short.
 Characteristic examples are brachysclereids or the stone cells (called stone cells because of their hardness) of pears and quinces (Cydonia oblonga) and those of the shoot of the wax plant (Hoya carnosa).
 The cell walls fill nearly all the cell's volume.
 A layering of the walls and the existence of branched pits is clearly visible.
 Branched pits such as these are called ramiform pits.
 The shell of many seeds like those of nuts as well as the stones of drupes like cherries and plums are made up from sclereids.

 These structures are used to protect other cells.

+Economic and industrial importance

+In the automotive industry

+Due to their environmentally friendliness, outstanding engineering abilities, and easy to process nature, sclerenchyma fibers have found broadly expanding applications in composites and engineering materials.
+Natural Fiber Reinforced Polymer Composites (NFRPCs) have gained popularity, they answered the necessity of the automotive industry to seek innovative solutions using sustainable materials for light weighting and eco friendly.
+In the automotive industry, NFRPC are used in many vehicle parts.
+Studies on flax fiber blend with vinyl ester resin composites show the vehicle's hood that weigh about 30% less than steel, which improves lightweight design, and associated with better fuel efficiency and lower CO2 release over the vehicels life cycle, maintaining sustainability. other similar composites: plastics merged with flax, sisal, hemp fibers, and other plants fibers, are also found in dashboards, door panels, headliners, and under floor parts.